Policy for Shared Prosperity Series: Deep Dives into Applying Behavioral Science to Policymaking in the United States

 Many public assistance programs currently place limits on how many resources people can have in order to participate.
 For example, a family in Georgia has to have less than $1000 in savings in order to qualify for Temporary Assistance for Needy Families (TANF).
 This is less than the average rent for an apartment in Atlanta.
 Resource limits like these force people who participate in programs that help them through tough times to live in a constant state of economic insecurity or risk losing benefits they need.

-Join our Policy Lab for a discussion about how eliminating resource limits in public assistance programs is a behaviorally sound way to not only help families in times of crisis but also help close wealth gaps, combat harmful narratives, and increase trust in (and engagement with) government and financial institutions.
+Learn about how eliminating resource limits in public assistance programs is a behaviorally sound way to not only help families in times of crisis but also help close wealth gaps, combat harmful narratives, and increase trust in (and engagement with) government and financial institutions.

 Reducing Administrative Burden